13 Things to Do in Madrid in the summer

 Afternoon in Retiro Park| ©Nicolas Vigier

-The central Retiro Park is the lung of Madrid and one of the best places to visit in summer.
-In this vast park we have many options of activities that are ideal for the summer.
-Starting with sports facilities, the possibility of cycling through it under the shade of the trees or simply strolling through the most wooded areas and stopping to hydrate in its fountains.
+The central Retiro Park is the green lung of Madrid and one of the best places to visit in summer.
+This huge park offers many activities that are ideal for summer.
+Starting with sports facilities, the possibility of cycling under the shade of the trees or simply strolling through the most wooded areas and stopping to hydrate at its fountains.

-Other more relaxed possibilities are a refreshing boat ride on the Retiro Lake or having an ice cream or a good meal in the many terraces in the park.
-Here are some options that you can book before your trip to take everything well tied:
+Other more relaxed options include a refreshing boat ride on the Retiro lake or enjoying an ice cream or a good meal at one of the many terraces in the park.
+Here are some options you can book before your trip to make sure everything is taken care of:

-As you can see, the possibilities offered by this park to combat the heat are very appealing and varied.
-In addition, its location makes it a perfect plan for when you finish enjoying your tickets at the Prado Museum.
+As you can see, this park offers a wide range of appealing ways to beat the heat.
+What's more, its location makes it the perfect place to visit after enjoying your tickets to the Prado Museum.

 Book a tour of the Retiro

 There are few better places to beat the heat than water parks, especially if you are traveling with your family.
-On the outskirts of the city there are two of them perfect for a fun and refreshing day, especially if you are traveling with children to Madrid.
+On the outskirts of the city, there are two that are perfect for a fun and refreshing day out, especially if you are traveling to Madrid with children.

-• The Warner Park in Madrid, which has more than 30 themed attractions, including roller coasters and the fifth highest drop tower in the world.
-It also has an aquapark area.
+• The Warner Park in Madrid has more than 30 themed attractions, including roller coasters and the fifth highest drop tower in the world.
+It also has a water park area.

-• The Parque de Atracciones de Madrid, with water rapids, elevated trains and roller coasters, among many other attractions.
+• Madrid Amusement Park has water rapids, elevated trains, and roller coasters, among many other attractions.

 • The Madrid Zoo Aquarium, where you can admire more than 300 species of animals and 100 species of plants in their natural habitats.

-• The Atlantis Aquarium, where you can explore numerous marine species and will be offered information on more than 10,000 different marine creatures.
+• The Atlantis Aquarium, where you can explore numerous marine species and learn about more than 10,000 different sea creatures.

-• The Aquopolis, located in Villanueva de la Cañada, which has extensive facilities and all kinds of services and aquatic attractions.
+• Aquopolis, located in Villanueva de la Cañada, which has extensive facilities and all kinds of services and water attractions.

-Book your ticket for the Warner Park in Madrid
+Book your ticket for Warner Park in Madrid

-3. Take refuge from the heat in Madrid's museums and exhibitions
+3. Escape the heat in Madrid's museums and exhibitions

 Prado National Museum| ©Hellotickets